mathewbarlow/simple-atmospheric-models/README.md

 </br>Solves the linearized barotropic vorticity equation in one spatial dimension (longitude).
 No external libraries, should run with gfortran.
 Produces a binary output file, no plotting included (a GrADS control file is included in the 'grads' folder).

 <b>lbve_sbr_1.0.f</b>
 </br>Solves the linearized barotropic vorticity equation on a sphere, for idealized El Nino forcing with a basic state of solid body rotation.
 No external libraries, should run with gfortran.
-Produces a binary output file, no plotting included (a GrADS control file is included in the 'grads' folder)..
+Produces a binary output file, no plotting included (a GrADS control file is included in the 'grads' folder).

 <b>inertial_oscillations_1.1.py</b>
 </br>Calculates trajectories for inertial oscillations.